Having read the updates about the Competition Framework on the previous page, now take a look at some of our frequently asked questions (FAQs) below:

 Do I get ranking points if I lose in the first round?

-No, you will never get any ranking points in the first round.
+No, you will never get any ranking points if you lose in the first round.

 How do ranking points work with time trials?